reazp/TestProject/README.md

 * Webdriver api has a method to take a screen shot for evry UI failed test which can be added to the project for taking screenshot for a failed test.
 This solution can be found on my blog: http://www.rpatwary.com/2012/08/25/taking-failed-test-screenshot-using-junit/

+How to run the project:

+* These tests are Junit tests so use any popular IDE and make sure you have Junit plugin installed.
+All you have to do is to right click on the Test Class and select run as Junit test.
+Junit will do the rest.

+Happy Testing :)

 Please feel free to contact me for further question @ "reaz@rpatwary.com"